ravimohan1991/Equalizer/UniqueIdentifier.md

 # UniqueIdentifier
+## The Need
+Since Equalizer generates and maintains its own database (PHP BackEnd), it becomes important to have a scheme which can identify the Human players uniquely.
+Now UT2004 has GUID for recognizing players, but some more useful and apt algorithm may be deployed for the purpose.
+Now it might so happen that the algorithm need be private to prevent spoof generation.
+Enter the ```UniqueIdentifier``` class!

+##

 This is an example of how a serverside class can use the player identification scheme (see [154b235](https://github.com/ravimohan1991/Equalizer/commit/154b235452e8d6ca79858ba0930beeabcfd3d0c0)).
 Clients don't need to download and know how the algorithm to compute unique identification is implemented.

 ```Java